By Julie Lowndes | December 17, 2018

 Coding is collaborative.
 You will want to share code with others — starting with yourself.
 Emailing code can be very problematic, because it involves keeping all of the code files and data files organized and in the right place.
 Better to use something like GitHub, which is collaborative version control.
 This adds more things to learn up front, but the payoff is substantial.

-If you want to learn R and GitHub together, I would recommend starting with the Ocean Health Index’s Introduction to Open Data Science.
-Our team developed and has been teaching from this book for nearly four years, building from other freely available tutorials.
+If you want to learn R and GitHub together, I would recommend starting with R for Excel Users (Lowndes & Horst 2020) that we developed for the 2020 RStudio Conference (similar resource is the Ocean Health Index’s Intro to Open Data Science, which the OHI team developed and has been teaching from for years and has recordings).

 I would also recommend watching the RStudio webinar called “Advanced Data Science: Collaboration and time travel — version control with git, github, and RStudio” (navigate there from the Learning Roadmap).